efreisa/terraform-templates/vm001/README.md

 # VM module

 This module manage creation for one or more VMs on Azure.
+That VMs are isolated in a vnet and can't be accessed from internet.

 # Parameters

+Following parameters are required or not.

 | Parameter | Required | Description |
 |-----------|----------|-------------|